AzmainBiswas/Monte_Carlo/README.md

-This is my master project.
+This is my master project about simulation and Markov Chain Monte Carlo